overhide/pay2my.app/howto/README.md

 21.     </pay2myapp-appsell>
 ```

-This component is more customizable, starting with the `loginMessage` attribute.
+This component is somewhat customizable through attributes and  <a target="_blank" href="https://github.com/overhide/pay2my.app#slots-2">significantly more customizable</a> &mdash; with a bit more effort &mdash; using standard Web component `slots`.
+The one customization above is our use of the `loginMessage` attribute.
+This sets the title of the button and instructs the button to act as a persistent login button.
 See the <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-appsell-">component documentation</a> for details.

-The end result here is a button:
+The end result is our page has an ever-present button allowing our user to open the login modal:

 ![image-20211226150515503](https://overhide.github.io/pay2my.app/howto/assets/image-20211226150515503.png)

+Other than that, the page acts in the same manner as the previous example.

 ## In-App Purchases (IAP)